darwin/simverse/readme.md

 ```
 About simnets

-Simnet is a cluster of bitcoin and lighting nodes talking to each other.
+Simnet is a cluster of bitcoin and lightning nodes talking to each other.
 Simnets are used during development to test different scenarios/workflow
 where multiple nodes are required.